nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Use case:

-- VALUE ranges from negative to postive
+- VALUE ranges from negative to positive

 Example of usage:
 <br> `set target /v 350`